esy/esy/README.md

     │   Unit tests.
     │
     ├── test-e2e-slow
-    │   End-to-end test suite which takes a significiant amount of time.
+    │   End-to-end test suite which takes a significant amount of time.
     │   We execute it on CI by placing `@slowtest` token in commit messages.
     │
     └── test-e2e